Picking a hunting knife can be hard.

 Buck Vanguard Review (192)

-- RAZOR SHARP & VERSATILE- 4-1/8" Drop Point 420HC Steel Blade delivers excellent strength, edge retention, and corrosion resistance.
+- RAZOR SHARP & VERSATILE- 4-1/8" Drop Point 420HC steel blade delivers excellent strength, edge retention, and corrosion resistance.
 The full bellied blade is suitable for heavier tasks.
+The downward tip minimizes accidental puncturing in field dressing

-- SOLID BUILD, SMART DESIGN - Full Tang Construction with Integrated Finger Guard and a Deep Choil help make this knife one of the best options for serious hunters and outdoor enthusiasts who appreciate quality.
+- SOLID BUILD, SMART DESIGN - Full tang construction with integrated finger guard and a deep choil help make this knife one of the best options for serious hunters and outdoor enthusiasts with a true appreciation of quality.
+8-1/2" Overall Length, Weight, 6.3 oz.

-- COMFORTABLE GRIP AND BALANCE - Classic Heritage Walnut Handle with contoured grip make maneuvering through field dressing a breeze.
+- COMFORTABLE GRIP & BALANCE - Classic Heritage Walnut handle with contoured grip make maneuvering through field dressing a breeze.
+The polished brass pommel/guard provides a perfect combination of beauty and balance

 Buck Knives are the most popular hunting knife brand in the history of hunting.
 They have been making knives since 1902.
 It is safe to assume that at this point, they know what they are doing and there is a reason they have been around this long.